This blog post has been updated on January 15, 2021.

 Never forget that transportation is facing a driver problem, not a driver shortage.
 You’re on the wrong side of supply and demand.
 You’re turning down loads, but the freight always gets picked up by someone.
-There’s not a shortage until the freight rots at the docks.
+There’s not a driver shortage until there’s no gas at the pump, grocery store shelves are empty, and restaurants are running out of ingredients.

 Learn from Other Industries

-Consider a recent article from The Wall Street Journal.
+Consider this article from The Wall Street Journal.
 Blue collar jobs of all kinds are facing the same types of issues as transportation.
 Many areas experiencing economic rebounds need skilled workers and can’t get them to come back to their plant.
-Rightfully so, as there is fear about a repeat of the mass job losses of the 1970s and 1980s in factories and plants (delete).
+Rightfully so, as there is fear about a repeat of the mass job losses of the 1970s and 1980s in factories and plants.
 The track record of stability is lacking.
-Manufacturing in these towns know they have an uphill battle.
+Manufacturers in some places know they have an uphill battle.

-In order to attract and retain employees, these companies have been creative that the transportation industry can learn from.
+In order to attract and retain employees, these companies have been creative in a way that the transportation industry can learn from.
 Some examples include:

 - increased bonuses